KooEeVee/signal-processing/README.md

 # Pitch detection with FFT

+## Peer Review 2
+Use Flask UI in the browser to test the program.
+Project and the dependencies are managed with Poetry, so the libraries should be easy to install with poetry install.

+To open the UI in the browser, go to src folder and type (console): poetry run python app.py

+Features:
+- choose the test signal with or without noise
+- plot the test signal in time-domain or frequency domain
+- detect the pitch from the test signal (Hz or note) - correct values for test signal are 440Hz and A4

+Documentation work is in progress, but you can run the tests typing: poetry run pytest -v.

 ## Peer Review 1
 Check the src/app.py for code documentation and instructions how to test the program.
 If you choose to try to run it, go to src: poetry run python app.py